Fundamental Distortion Limits of Analog-to-Digital Compression: Pulse-Code Modulation

 \section{Pulse-Code Modulation}

-The analog-to-digital compression setting of Fig.~\ref{fig:system_model} can be seen as limiting the restricted-bitrate representation of the analog source to be obtained through one of the samplers in Fig.~\ref{fig:sampling_scheme}.
-This implies that the function $\underline{D}(f_s,R)$ provides a lower bound on any A/D conversion scheme which employs any of these samplers, where there are no further limitations on complexity or delay at the encoder and decoder aside from the bitrate at the encoder's output.
-Indeed, in the achievable scheme under uniform multi-branch sampling given in Subsection~\ref{subsec:uniform}, $D^\dagger(f_s,R)$ is approached at the limit where the block-length of the vector quantizer employed to achieve the iDRF goes to infinity.
+So far we considered the conversion of analog signals to bits using bounded linear sampling and under optimal encoding of these samples to bits, subject only to the bitrate constraint $R$.
+In particular, we did not impose any limitations on the complexity or delay of the encoder and decoder aside from the bitrate at the encoder's output.
+Indeed, the achievablity of $D^\star(f_s,R)$ in Theorem~\ref{thm:achivability} is obtained as the time horizon $T$ grows to infinity, whereas the number of states assumed by the encoder and decoder grows exponentially in $T$.

-In this section we are interested in imposing additional constraints on the restricted-bitrate representation of $X(\cdot)$ and its recovery beyond those associated with the achievable scheme in Subsection~\ref{subsec:uniform}.
-In particular, we now assume that the the samples are obtained using a single sampling branch, the encoder maps each sample $Y[n]$ to $\hat{Y}[n]$ at time $n$ using a scalar quantizer with a fixed number of bits $q$, and the decoder is limited to be a linear function of the quantized samples $\hat{Y}[\cdot]$.
-These restrictions can be seen as using the sampler of Fig~\ref{fig:sampler_multi} with $P=1$, taking the encoder in Fig.~\ref{fig:system_model} with a $q$-bit scalar quantizer and a linear MMSE estimator as the decoder.
-The output of the encoder is a sequence of quantized amplitude values of source samples taken at uniform intervals.
-This form of encoding is known as \emph{pulse-code modulation} (PCM) \cite{1697556}, and is commonly used in many electronic devices to convert audio signals to bits.
+In this section we are interested in imposing additional constraints on the restricted-bitrate representation of the samples and the recovery of $X(\cdot)$ beyond those associated with the achievable scheme of Theorem~\ref{thm:achivability}.
+Specifically, we now assume that the samples are obtained using a single sampling branch, the encoder maps each sample $Y_n$ to its finite-bit representation $\hat{Y}_n$ at time $n$ using a scalar quantizer with a fixed number of bits $q$, and the decoder recovers $X(\cdot)$ using a linear procedure.
+This form of encoding is known as \emph{pulse-code modulation} (PCM) \cite{black1947pulse,1697556}; we refer to \cite[Sec I.A]{gray1998quantization} for a historical overview.
+In order to focus on the effect of this sub-optimal encoding and decoding on the distortion-rate performance, we assume that no noise is added to $X(\cdot)$ prior to sampling.
+The extension of the distortion analysis below to the case in which such a noise is present is straightforward.